primedistributiongroup/primedistributiongroup.github.io/README.md

                 scaleBenefit3: "Faster turnovers thanks to fixed slots and clearance in EU.",
                 paymentTitle: "Payment Methods",
                 paymentDesc: "At Prime Distribution Group, we prioritize the security and convenience of transactions, offering our business partners proven and safe payment methods.
 To ensure the highest level of protection for both buyers and sellers, we use escrow services.
 Escrow is a trusted form of payment security where funds are held by an independent intermediary until the transaction conditions are met.
 Only after verification are the funds released to the seller, ensuring both parties that the transaction will be completed as agreed.
 This minimizes risk for both buyers and sellers, which is particularly important in international transactions.
 If you have any questions regarding payment methods or cooperation details, our team is at your disposal, ready to provide all necessary information.",
+                guaranteesTitle: "Payment Guarantees",
+                guaranteesDescTitle: "Safe and transparent settlements",
+                guaranteesDesc: "At Prime Distribution Group, we place great emphasis on the security and timeliness of payments to our suppliers.
+We know that for Chinese manufacturers, having a stable and trusted business partner is key, so we use only proven forms of transaction security.",
+                escrowTitle: "Escrow via Alibaba Trade Assurance",
+                escrowDesc: "All our transactions can be secured through Alibaba Trade Assurance – a globally recognized escrow service, guaranteeing protection for both buyer and seller.
+Funds are held by a trusted intermediary, ensuring sellers that they will receive payment on time and in full, without the risk of delays or unfair practices.",
+                additionalSecTitle: "Additional securities",
+                additionalSecDesc: "As part of Trade Assurance, we guarantee coverage up to 10% in case of any payment-related problems.
+This minimizes risk for suppliers, making every transaction fully transparent and predictable.",
+                benefitsSuppliersTitle: "Benefits for Chinese suppliers",
+                benefitSup1: "Guarantee that money is safe and paid on the agreed date.",
+                benefitSup2: "Reduction of risk of non-payment or delays.",
+                benefitSup3: "Cooperation with a credible European partner who operates in accordance with international trade standards.",
+                benefitSup4: "Possibility to build long-term and stable business relationship with a large-scale importer in the European Union.",
+                certificatesTitle: "CE/EU Certificates",
+                certificatesDesc: "Access to the European Union market without barriers.
+One of the biggest challenges for Chinese manufacturers is meeting the legal and quality requirements in the European Union.
+Prime Distribution Group offers full support to its partners in this area, allowing Chinese suppliers to easily and safely introduce their products to the EU market.",
+                certSupportTitle: "Support in certification",
+                certSupport1: "We help in the process of preparing documentation, product labeling, and verification of necessary CE, RoHS certificates and other EU requirements.",
+                certSupport2: "Thanks to this, suppliers receive a guarantee that their goods comply with the legal requirements in Europe.",
+                certBenefitsTitle: "Benefits for Chinese suppliers",
+                certBenefit1: "Easier access to the EU market, without the need to independently organize complex certification procedures.",
+                certBenefit2: "Higher attractiveness of products for European recipients who require compliance with regulations.",
+                certBenefit3: "Increased trust of buyers thanks to professional product labeling and quality guarantee.",
+                certBenefit4: "Reduction of risk of goods detention at the border or refusal of sale in the EU.",
                 email: 'Email: <a href="mailto:primedistributiongrouppl@gmail.com">primedistributiongrouppl@gmail.com</a>',
                 instagram: 'Instagram: <a href="https://www.instagram.com/primedistributiongroup/">@primedistributiongroup</a>',
                 location: 'Location: Poland',
                 copyright: "&copy; 2025 Prime Distribution Group.
 All rights reserved."
             },
             de: {
+                title: "Prime Distribution Group",
                 aboutTitle: "Über uns",
                 desc1: "Prime Distribution Group ist ein modernes Online-Großhandelsgeschäft mit einer extrem breiten Palette an Produkten.
 Unser Angebot umfasst unter anderem elektronisches Zubehör, Computergeräte, Gadgets, RTV und AGD, fotografische Artikel sowie viele andere praktische und originelle Produkte.
 Wir importieren Waren hauptsächlich von asiatischen Märkten, insbesondere aus China, was uns ermöglicht, unseren Kunden wettbewerbsfähige Preise anzubieten.",
                 desc2: "Wir sind in Polen ansässig, was uns ermöglicht, kurze Lieferzeiten einzuhalten, was sich in schnellen Auftragsabwicklungszeiten niederschlägt.
 Im Gegensatz zu vielen anderen Großhändlern, die kleine Mengen an Waren zu höheren Preisen importieren, können wir attraktivere Einkaufsbedingungen bieten dank direktem Import und langjährigen Beziehungen zu Herstellern.",